 To make a hotel reservation please click here.

 Keynote Presentation (6:45 – 7:30 pm): Shelly’s Heart, Maureen O’Neill Hooker

-Shelly Whitman’s heart gave transplant recipient Maureen Hooker a second chance to live –Shelly’s Heart is one woman’s journey from heart transplant to recovery to rehabilitation to a reaffirmation of life.
-When chemotherapy for breast cancer left her with a weakened heart, she decided to pursue her childhood dream to become a writer.
-Maureen graduated from George Mason University in 2006 with a degree in literature, and then obtained a Master’s in Creative Writing in 2008, and a Master of Fine Arts, also in Creative Writing in 2009.
-Her heart transplant on September 3, 2011 inspired the medical memoir “Shelly’s Heart,” her first published book.
+Shelly Whitman’s heart gave transplant recipient Maureen Hooker a second chance to live.
+Her heart transplant on September 3, 2011 inspired the medical memoir “Shelly’s Heart”, one woman’s journey from heart transplant to recovery to rehabilitation to a reaffirmation of life.
 Maureen and her husband started a scholarship in honor of her organ donor, the single mother of a three-year-old child.
-The second recipient of the Shelly Whitman Scholarship for the child of an organ donor is now a sophomore at East Carolina University.
 Maureen’s mission raises awareness of the difficulties facing families of organ donors and 100% of the financial benefit from her efforts is used to fund the scholarship.